 •Examine or exchange the copper or fiber-optic cable with a known, good cable.

 •Look for broken or missing pins on cable connectors.

 •Rule out any bad patch panel connections or media convertors between the source and the destination.
 If possible, bypass the patch panel, or eliminate faulty media convertors (fiber-optic-to-copper).

 •Try the cable in another port or interface, if possible, to see if the problem follows the cable.

-Make sure that you have the correct cable for the connection
+Make sure that you have the correct cable type for the connection:

 •For Ethernet, use Category 3 copper cable for 10 Mb/s UTP connections.
 Use either Category 5, Category 5e, or Category 6 UTP for 10/100 or 10/100/1000 Mb/s connections.

 Verify that both sides have link.
-A single broken wire or a shutdown port can cause one side to show link even though the other side does not have link.
+A single broken wire or one shutdown port can cause one side to show link, but the other side does not have link.

-A port LED that is on does not guarantee that the cable is fully functional.
+A port LED does not guarantee that the cable is fully functional.
 The cable might have encountered physical stress that causes it to function at a marginal level.
 If the port LED does not turn on:

 •Connect the cable from the switch to a known good device.